syrusakbary/Flask-SuperAdmin/doc/quickstart.rst

     app.run()

-If you will run this example, you will see that menu has two items: Home and Hello.
+If you run this example, you will see that menu has two items: Home and Hello.

 Each view class should have default page - view method with '/' url.
 Following code won't work::